Redocly/redocly-cli/README.md

 **Format the output** in whatever way you need, the `stylish` output is as good as it sounds, but if you need JSON or Checkstyle outputs to integrate with other tools, we've got those too.

-**Multiple files supported** so you don't need to bundle your API definition to lint it, just give the entry point and Redocly CLI does the rest.
+**Multiple files supported** so you don't need to bundle your API description to lint it, just give the entry point and Redocly CLI does the rest.

 [Learn more about API standards and configuring Redocly rules](https://redocly.com/docs/cli/api-standards).

-### Transform an OpenAPI definition
+### Transform an OpenAPI description

-If your OpenAPI definition isn't everything you hoped it would be, enhance it with the Redocly [decorators](https://redocly.com/docs/cli/decorators) feature.
+If your OpenAPI description isn't everything you hoped it would be, enhance it with the Redocly [decorators](https://redocly.com/docs/cli/decorators) feature.
 This allows you to:

 - Publish reference docs with a subset of endpoints for public use
 - Improve the docs by adding examples and descriptions
-- Adapt an existing OpenAPI definition, and replace details like URLs for use on staging platforms
+- Adapt an existing OpenAPI description, and replace details like URLs for use on staging platforms

 ## Data collection